ChowdhurySalehaFerdowsy/TEST/Simple Event Driven APP.md

 ### 6. Configure SQS to trigger Lambda function
 - Go to SQS queue and go to the `ProductVisitsDataQueue`.
 At the right side there is option from poll messages.
 Select `Poll message`.
    - One message will be received .
 If we click on the message we can the details of the message including the message of the body
-   - We can do this multiple times changing the command in AWS CLI .
-For example instead of message-body-1 we can type message -body-2 and so on.
+   - We can do this multiple times changing the command in AWS CLI (as shown in step 5).
+For example instead of `message-body-1` we can type `message -body-2` and so on.
 - Go to `Lambda trigger` and configure Lambda function .
 Specify Lambda function with name: `productVisitsDataHandler`
 - Now again poll for messages and we will see no message is receiving .
 This is because we have configured Lambda function and it is now sending the messages in DynamoDB table.